9 Fun Stress Relieving Activities For When You Are Down

 Every chance you get, you should be outdoors rather than indoors.

-When you work long hours of the day, there is little incentive to spend any time outdoors.
+When you work long hours of the day, there is little incentive to spend any time being outside.

 Most of us rush home to just get on with the rest of the day.